Naturally, the exchange rate varies daily. The chart below shows how the US & Canadian Dollars fared against the Peso during 2019.

 Foreign personal checks are very difficult to cash, even if you have a Mexican bank account; American Express Travelers Checks are the easiest.
 Note: you will be required to show your Passport.

-Although a few shops and restaurants in the Ajijic, Lake Chapala area are now accepting credit cards, in general, this is a cash economy.
+Although more shops and restaurants in the Ajijic, Lake Chapala area are now accepting credit cards, in general, this is a cash economy.
 Credit cards are widely accepted in nearby Guadalajara at shopping malls, department stores, shops and restaurants.

 As a US citizen retiring in Mexico, you may still receive your Social Security check.
 Many retirees in Mexico prefer using a direct deposit system to avoid having to wait for a check to arrive in the mail.